saterus/rust-intro/rust_slides.md

 ```

 ^
-- `rand` Crate ships with rust, not re-exported by std.
+- `rand` Crate ships with rust, not re-exported by the prelude.
 - map file structure to module structure
 - break up modules into appriopriately small pieces
-- this is totally what you expect in a web structured gem
+- this is totally what you expect in a well structured gem

 ---